Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 Make sure you have a plan to stay connected.
 There are several options.

 - A pre-paid SIM card replaces your regular SIM card while you are on the trip.
 It connects you to a local wireless service and gives you full access to your phone's features.
-Japan Wireless offers SIM cards too, as do other providers.
+Japan Wireless and other providers offer SIM cards.

 All our hotels and some public places had free Wi-Fi, but Tokyo is the biggest city in the world.
-We visited unfamiliar neighborhoods every day and got on the wrong train more than once.
-Some attractions have apps and digital passes that you can only access on a phone.
-I am glad we are traveling in a time when we have constant, reliable access to the Internet because it makes things so much easier!
+We visited new neighborhoods daily and got on the wrong train more than once.
+Some attractions have apps and digital passes you can only access on a phone.
+Constant, reliable access to the Internet made our trip so much easier!
+And it made my teens happy too.

 Related: Our Two-Week Japan Itinerary